iohzrd/follow/README.md

 Also, this app will probably break frequently for the foreseeable future so don't get attached to your posts just yet ;)

-If a breaking change occurs, try manually editing your identity object, stored in electrons "user data" directory
+If a breaking change occurs, try manually editing or deleting your SQLite database, <YOUR-IPFS-ID>.db in electrons "user data" directory.

 ## Architecture